arbor-sim/arbor/doc/labels.rst

 Locsets
 ~~~~~~~~~~~

-A *location* is used to place countable entities on the morphology.
+A *locset* is a of locations on the morphology.
+Locsets are multisets: they may contain multiple instances of the same location.
-Examples of countable entities include synapses, gap junction
+*Locations* are used to place countable entities on the morphology, such as synapses, gap junction
 sites, voltage recorders and current clamps.
-A *locset* is a multiset of locations, that is a collection of locations that can contain multiple instances of the same location.

 .. figure:: gen-images/locset_label_examples.svg
   :width: 800